shabados/gurmukhi-utils/README.md

 ### firstLetters(line) ⇒ <code>String</code>
-Generates the first letters for a unicode Gurmukhi, Hindi transliteration, Shahmukhi transliteration, or English transliteration string.
+Generates the first letters for a unicode Gurmukhi, Hindi transliteration, or English transliteration string.
 Includes any end-word vishraams, and line-end characters.

 **Returns**: <code>String</code> - The first letters of each word in the provided Gurmukhi line.